lemlac/mulem/docs/reference.md

 ```
 -- With fallback (non-exhaustive):
-result = value is Pattern(opt x) then x
+result = value is Pattern(opt x) then x                              -- Get wrapped Some(x) or None
-result = value is Pattern(opt x) then maybe x? else "fallback"    -- Wrap in Some(x), then coalesce
+result = value is Pattern(opt x) then maybe x? else "fallback"       -- Unwrap with fallback
 result = value is Pattern(opt x = "fallback") then x                 -- Automatic fallback
 ```

 ```